MDeLuise/MDeLuise/README.md

 I'm Max, Software Engineer based in Udine, Italy.
 Currently working as a developer in an edge computing company.

 I'm a privacy advocate who loves open source and self hosted solutions.
+This motivates me to learn more about the underlaying concepts and technologies.

 I like focusing on projects that will advance my abilities while also being useful in real life.
 Typically, I begin the design-programming process with the thinking _"it would be useful if a system exists that can help me doing this"_.

 ## 📌 Pinned Repositories